Sarah: Pharaoh

 I know what a beautiful woman you are.
 When the Egyptians see you, they will say, 'this is his wife.'
 Then they will kill me but will let you live.
 Say you are my sister, so that I will be treated well for your sake and my life will be spared because of you.

 When brought before Pharaoh, Sarai said that Abram was her brother, and the king thereupon took her into his palace and bestowed upon Abram many presents and marks of distinction.
 However, God afflicted Pharaoh's household with great plagues.
 Pharaoh then realized that Sarai was Abram's wife and demanded that they leave Egypt immediately.

+Genesis 16:1 records that Sarai had "an Egyptian servant", Hagar, whom Sarai may have brought with her from this time.

 Hagar and Ishmael

-Banishment of Hagar, Etching. À Paris chez Fr.
-Fanet, Éditeur, Rue des Saints Pères n° 10.
-18th century.
-Sarah is seen at the left, looking on.
+Banishment of Hagar, an 18th century etching from Paris, Fr.
+Fanet, editor, Rue des Saints Pères n° 10, Sarah is seen at the left, looking on.

-After having lived in Canaan for ten years and still childless, Sarai suggested that Abram have a child with her Egyptian handmaiden Hagar, to which he agreed.
-This resulted in tension between Sarai and Hagar, and Sarai complained to her husband that the handmaid no longer respected her.
+After having lived in Canaan for ten years and still childless, Sarai suggested that Abram have a child with her Egyptian handmaiden, Hagar, to which he agreed.
+Hagar's pregnancy resulted in tension between Sarai and Hagar, and Sarai complained to her husband that the handmaid no longer respected her.
 At one point, Hagar fled from her mistress but returned after angels consoled her.
 She gave birth to Abram's son Ishmael when Abram was eighty-six years old.